CAS-CS/Lectures/RM/L014 Population and scales.md

 This will **reduce sampling bias and increase validity. **

->like exit poll for election prediction
+> like exit poll for election prediction

 ---
 # Sampling and Non-sampling errors

 **Sampling error** is one which occurs due to unrepresentativeness of the sample selected for observation.

-**non-sampling** error is an error arise from human error, such as error in problem identification, method or procedure used, etc.
+**Non-sampling** error is an error arise from human error, such as error in problem identification, method or procedure used, etc.

 ---